 In this way, one of the easiest and most accepted forms of segregation and understanding of identities is structured in dichotomous oppositions, that is, of two poles that theoretically should be opposites, such as: good and evil, light and dark, man and woman.
-In this simplistic form of division, one of the terms is always privileged, that is, one receives positive value and the other negative, as Silva (2000, p.83) points out when discussing how much the relations of identity and difference "are ordered around binary oppositions.
-Questioning identity and difference as power relations means problematizing the binarisms around which they are organized."
+In this simplistic form of division, one of the terms is always privileged, that is, one receives a positive value and the other a negative one (Silva, 2000).